Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

         ForceCommand podman --root /scratch/containers/$USER run -it -h uai --cgroup-manager=cgroupfs --userns=keep-id --network=host -e DISPLAY=$DISPLAY registry.local/cray/uai:latest
 ```

-**Note**: In the example above, the image registry.local/cray/uai:latest was provided as an example, this should be modified to reference an available container image.
+**Note**: In the example above, the image `registry.local/cray/uai:latest` was provided as an example, but this example must be modified to reference an available container image.

 ### Deploy K3s to the UAN
-Once the VCS repository has been updated with the appropriate values, generate a new image and reboot the UAN.
+After the VCS repository has been updated with the appropriate values, generate a new image and reboot the UAN.

 Alternatively, update the active CFS configuration on a single running UAN to include the `k3s.yml` playbook and uncomment out the following line from k3s.yml:
 ```yaml